TobiOlajumoke/sre-task-repo/readme.md

 Port 5000 is the port in your service.yml file.
 Click on the Ports Tab on the Terminal Console.
 Next, Ctrl + click on the URL for the service port (30768)
 ![alt text](images/port.png)

+## (Optional) Additional Tasks

+1. Create an email alert

+Your task is to write the following Prometheus alert manager configuration in a YAML file named email-alert.yml

+### Instructions:

+1. Set the resolve_timeout to 1 minute.

+2. Configure a receiver named 'gmail-notifications' to send email notifications to example@gmail.com.

+- Update from, auth_username, auth_identity with your Gmail email address.

+- Update auth_password with your Gmail app password.

+- Ensure send_resolved is set to true.

+- Customize the email headers and text to include alert details.

+3. Configure the routing rules:

+- group_wait: 10 seconds

+- group_interval: 2 minutes

+- receiver: 'gmail-notifications'

+- repeat_interval: 2 minutes

+Feel free to use Gmail or your favourite email account to test out the alert.

+2. Create a Slack alert

+Your task here is to write a Prometheus alert manager configuration for Slack in a YAML file named slack-alert.yml based on the provided specifications:

+### Instructions:

+1. Set the resolve_timeout to 1 minute.

+2. Configure the slack_api_url with the appropriate Slack webhook URL.

+3. Define a receiver named 'slack-notifications' to send notifications to the #upcommerce-devs Slack channel (you'll need to create this in your Slack just for this project)

+4. Ensure send_resolved is set to true to send resolved alerts.

+5. Configure the routing rules:

+- group_interval: 5 minutes

+- group_wait: 10 seconds

+- receiver: 'slack-notifications'

+- repeat_interval: 1 hour

+To successfully execute this task, you'll need a Slack API URL.
+Here's a guide that shows how to generate a Slack Webhook URL.

+### For all of the above optional tasks, please use a secrets manager like GitHub Secrets, Kubernetes Secrets or any other secrets management system you prefer to prevent your Slack or email secrets from being pushed to your GitHub repo.